 Also, you can use the Size and Position window, which is available from the VIEW / Show / Task Panes drop-down menu, in order to either enter in a new X or Y figure, or to enter a formula, as in the following screenshot.

 Note that I have shown that you can mix units, but do be aware that Visio will assume that you mean inches if you do not enter any units.

 Most shapes, or a selection of shapes, can be rotated by clicking the rotation handle of the shape, and then holding the mouse down whilst sweeping left or right, but did you know that the offered rotation step angle varies according to the distance of your mouse cursor from the rotation pin position?

-You can see the angle in the Size & Position window or in the status bar along the bottom.
+You can see the angle in the Size and Position window or in the status bar along the bottom.

-You can also enter a new angle or formula in the Size & Position window, but be aware that Visio will assume you mean radians if you do not enter deg or degrees.
+You can also enter a new angle or formula in the Size and Position window, but be aware that Visio will assume you mean radians if you do not enter deg or degrees.

 Then the formula will be applied to the shape Width.

 If you want to keep the shape with the same aspect ratio, then just click and drag one of the corners, without the SHIFT key held down.

 This article has shown you how to edit shapes loosely or precisely.
 Your need to achieve this will vary depending upon the type of diagram that you are creating, but knowing how to duplicate, move, rotate or re-size shapes should speed up your diagram creation, and allow you to spend more time conveying the data more effectively, the first step to becoming a Visio professional.